Introduction

 That is what creates the restore trust gap: the gap between believing recovery will work and being able to prove that the restored data is complete, correct, and usable when it matters.

-Restore confidence often runs ahead of restore reality: A Veeam data resilience report found that while 90% of organizations expressed confidence in their ability to recover from a cyber incident, less than one in three ransomware victims fully recovered their data.
+Restore confidence often runs ahead of restore reality: A Veeam data resilience report found that while 90% of organizations expressed confidence in their ability to recover from a cyber incident, fewer than one in three ransomware victims fully recovered their data.
 On average, organizations recovered only 72% of affected data.

 The point is not only that recovery can fail.
 It is that teams often discover the limits of their restore process only when the data is already needed.